Ready to explore Johnston Canyon? Here's everything you need to know before you go!

 The main Johnston Canyon trail follows a carefully constructed pathway that hugs the canyon walls, featuring a series of metal catwalks and wooden boardwalks that provide safe passage over the rushing creek below.
 The engineering is impressive—these walkways are bolted directly into the limestone cliffs, allowing hikers to experience perspectives that would otherwise be impossible or extremely dangerous to reach.

 The journey to the Lower Falls covers about 1.1 kilometers each way along relatively flat terrain, making it suitable for young children and those with mobility considerations.
 Here, Johnston Creek plunges through a narrow limestone slot, creating a powerful cascade that you can view from multiple angles thanks to the trail's clever routing behind the waterfall itself.
-The sound is incredible as water crashes against rock in the enclosed space, and the mist provides a refreshing break on warm days.
+The sound is incredible as water crashes against rock in the enclosed space, and the mist provides natural air conditioning during warmer months.

 Continuing to the Upper Falls extends your hike to approximately 2.7 kilometers each way—still manageable for most fitness levels with only moderate elevation gain.
 The Upper Falls present a more dramatic spectacle, where the creek drops through a thunderous display framed by towering canyon walls.
 The trail to this point maintains excellent footing and clear signage, though it does involve some steady uphill sections and occasional steps carved into the rock.

-For those seeking the complete experience, the trail continues beyond the Upper Falls toward the Ink Pots, transforming what starts as a moderate family hike into a more substantial mountain adventure.
-This extension adds roughly 3 kilometers each way to your journey, bringing the total distance to around 14 kilometers with 215 meters of elevation gain.
-You'll leave the enclosed canyon environment and emerge into an open subalpine meadow where seven cold-water mineral springs bubble up from underground, creating pools of striking blue-green water.
-The contrast between the intimate canyon setting and the expansive mountain meadow makes this extension particularly rewarding, though it does require crossing several small creek beds and navigating some uneven terrain.
+For those seeking the complete Johnston Canyon experience, the trail continues beyond the Upper Falls toward the Ink Pots, transforming what starts as an easy family hike into a more substantial mountain adventure.
+This extension takes you from the enclosed canyon environment into an open subalpine meadow where seven cold-water mineral springs bubble up from underground, creating pools of striking blue-green water.
+The contrast between the intimate canyon setting and the expansive mountain meadow makes this extension particularly rewarding, though it does require crossing several small creek beds and navigating some uneven terrain through dense forest.

 Seasonal Experiences and Conditions